 Washing and waxing your RV will keep the gelcoat crisp and prevent it from fading too quickly, meaning your RV holds its value longer just in case you are looking to sell it in the future.
 You can spend a small fortune on a professional detailer each time you do it or you can save some money for more enjoyable things by taking advantage of a few of Mr. LongArm’s products.
 Also, cleaning an RV yourself can be an oddly enjoyable task and affords a sense of accomplishment when finished.
 Let’s get started.

-Park your RV in a shady spot away from direct sunlight: this will prevent the RV from drying too quickly before you get the chance to wipe it down and will also protect your cleaning chemicals.
+Park your RV in a shady spot away from direct sunlight.
+This will prevent the RV from drying too quickly before you get the chance to wipe it down and will also protect your cleaning chemicals.

-Begin by spraying the vehicle with water to remove the grime and dust: You can do the entire RV or just spray each side and brush/dry it off in separate parts to prevent any water spots from forming.
+Begin by spraying the vehicle with water to remove the grime and dust.
+You can do the entire RV or just spray each side and brush/dry it off in separate parts to prevent any water spots from forming.

-Use the Mr. LongArm HydraSoar Extension Poles to apply your favorite car wash soap from rooftop to bottom: Use a Mr. LongArm soft blue brush for fiberglass and the roof or very soft green brush for gel/clear coat finishes.
+Use the Mr. LongArm HydraSoar Extension Poles to apply your favorite car wash soap from rooftop to bottom.
+Use a Mr. LongArm soft blue brush for fiberglass and the roof or very soft green brush for gel/clear coat finishes.
 The HydraSoar extension poles make this job easier since they attach to a standard garden hose and water flows thru the pole and brush.
 But our brushes also fit regular extension poles and work equally well with a bucket.

-Take advantage of our stiff brushes to wash the tires and wheel wells: They are stiff enough to get the dirt off, but soft enough to not to leave any scratches.
+Take advantage of our stiff brushes to wash the tires and wheel wells.
+They are stiff enough to get the dirt off, but soft enough to not to leave any scratches.
 Don’t use any harsh abrasives or pressure washers that may damage the surface of your RV.
 Once you rinse off all the soap on the tires and wheel wells, you’ll want to wipe them with a soft, dry cloth.

-Glance over every spot and make sure the RV is completely dry
+Glance over every spot and make sure the RV is completely dry.

 Wax the RV: Most manufacturers recommend waxing your RV twice a year to help protect the exterior.
 To wax, apply a small amount of wax to a soft cloth and rub gently onto the exterior of your RV.
 Do this in the shade and make sure that all surfaces are clean and cool to the touch to avoid the wax drying out too quickly.
 For wax, soaps, or other washing chemicals a great place to look online is https://washproduct.com/

 With the money saved from not paying a professional detailer you can now afford more Mr. LongArm products (just kidding)!
-In all seriousness, it’s step back, admire your handiwork, and get ready for that next big road trip!
+In all seriousness, it’s time to step back, admire your handiwork, and get ready for that next big road trip!